satra/NiPyPe-Paper/nipype_paper.rst

 different processing strategies, by providing unified and uniform access to variety of software packages (Interfaces) and creating data flows (Workflows).
-However, for various neuroimaging tasks, there is often a need to explore impact of variations in parameter settings (e.g., how do different amounts of smoothing affect group statistics, what is the impact of spline interpolation over trilinear interpolation, ).
+However, for various neuroimaging tasks, there is often a need to explore the impact of variations in parameter settings (e.g., how do different amounts of smoothing affect group statistics, what is the impact of spline interpolation over trilinear interpolation, ).
 To enable such parametric exploration, Nodes have a property called iterables.